meteostat/dev/src/bulk/README.md

 The Meteostat bulk data interface provides access to full data dumps of individual weather stations.
 The data is provided in CSV (weather data) and JSON (weather stations) format.
 Users are **not required to sign up** for this service.

 ::: tip Donation
-Help Meteostat provide free weather and climate data by donating via [PayPal](https://paypal.me/meteostat).
+Help Meteostat provide free weather and climate data by making a [donation](/contributing.html#donations).
 :::

 ## Quick Start